hoontaeklee/bloght-Hugo/content/en/posts/Research_questions.md

 - What are the causes of errors in LAI estimates of the JULES phenology model and how can the model be improved?

 - How does the improved JULES phenology model affect simulations of land-atmosphere exchanges (e.g. energy flux and carbon cycle)?

+# Examining impact of different processes at a small scale on cycles at various larger scales and their interactions

+- Does the propagation look different between different models?
+- Does the propagation look different between models and observations?
+- Which process? + which approach/expression for depicting the process? (target of comparison)
+  - leaf scale? tree scale? ecosystem scale? global scale?
+  - leaf scale
+    - can provide information that which process affects which process
+    - which process needs to be improved (priority)
+- Which cycles to test the impact?: water and carbon only? any other potential cycles? (e.g. nitrogen)
+-